CMPS-1600-amaus/Website-Project/README.md

 # Website-Project
 Welcome to Project 2!
-Now this project will be nothing like you have seen before.
-We will be working with a few important technologies that are seen in most corporate tech stacks:
+Now this project will be like nothing you have seen before.
+You will implement a web app using several important technologies seen in most corporate tech stacks:
 - Typescript
 - Firebase Authentication
 - Next.js Dev environment